w28ahmad/Task-API/README.md

 ---
 ### Installation
-This API is publicly available at https://task-manager-api-ahmad.herokuapp.com, you can run it through postman or implement it in your Web App.
+This API is publicly available at https://task-manager-api-ahmad.herokuapp.com, you can test it through postman or implement it in a Web App.

-OR
+##### Run it locally

 ```console
 git clone https://github.com/w28ahmad/Task-Manager-API.git && cd Task-Manager-API
 ```
-To run this locally, you are going to need to create a config folder containing a dev.env file.
+You are going to need to create a config folder containing a dev.env file.
 This file will contain all the environment variables used in this REST API.
 ```console
 mkdir config & cd config & touch dev.env
 ```